The skeleton of the body is made up of bones.

 - Greenstick – Bones in young children are not yet solid so when force is applied, the bones will tend to bow but not break completely, like a young bamboo stalk.

 Fractures are also classified into “open” (when the sharp bone end penetrates the skin) or closed (when the skin remains intact).
-Open fractures may require the expertise of an orthopedic surgeon to wash out the fracture site.
+Open fractures may require the expertise of an orthopaedic surgeon to wash out the fracture site.
 This is done to prevent bone infection (osteomyelitis).
 The procedure may take place in the operating room and will take into consideration other key factors such as fracture type, patient’s overall condition, and the amount of contamination to the wound and skin.

 What are the signs and symptoms?

 Broken bones hurt.
-The periosteum (lining of the bone) is rich with nerve endings that can result to pain when torn and inflamed.
+The periosteum (lining of the bone) is rich with nerve endings that can result in pain when torn and inflamed.
 The muscles that surround the fracture can go into spasm which can intensify the pain further.
 And since bones have a rich blood supply, it can bleed when injured.
-The bleeding can result to swelling and the blood that will seep into the surrounding tissues may also cause pain.
+The bleeding can result in swelling and the blood that will seep into the surrounding tissues may also cause pain.
 This can also manifest as a purple or dark red bruise in the area of the injury.
 If the tendons and the muscles are not damaged or injured, the patient may still be able to move the injured area.

 However, it does not mean that no bones are broken.
 If a nearby artery is damaged, the limb may be pale and cool distal to the injury.
 In the event of nerve damage, numbness may be felt distally.